haddasbronfman/cloudland-otel-workshop/README.md

     })
     app.listen(3000, () => console.log('App is running at http://localhost:3000'));```

+4. take a minute to look at this file. it is an express server listens to `/` and to `/:city`
-4. run `npm install express got`
+5. run `npm install express got`
-5. from the folder path run `npm install`. verfy that node_modules and package-lock.json were generated.
+6. from the folder path run `npm install`. verfy that node_modules and package-lock.json were generated.
-6. Run the app! `node src/app.js`
+7. Run the app! `node src/app.js`
-7. you should see the log `App is running at http://localhost:3000`
+8. you should see the log `App is running at http://localhost:3000`
-8. in you browser, go to <http://localhost:3000> and make sure you get a response.
+9. in you browser, go to <http://localhost:3000> and make sure you get a response.

 ## Step 2 - Create a tracer

-In this step we will create a file called tracer.js. this file is using open telemetry API in order to get traces about the actions our app does.
+In this step we will create a file called `tracer.js`. this file is using open telemetry API in order to get traces about the actions our app does.
 We will build it step by step.

-1. Create a new file `otelWorkshop/src/tracer.js`
+1. Create a new empty file `otelWorkshop/src/tracer.js`
 2. Add to the file the following code snippets one after the other:

-   Add the required librearies:
+   **Add the required librearies:**

     ```javascript
     cosnt { getNodeAutoInstrumentations } = require("@opentelemetry/auto-instrumentations-node");